lasseufpa/speedup-rt/README.md

 - `--delta`: The space, in meters, between each scene.
 - `--scenes`: Number of scenes (snapshots).

-## :jigsaw: 3D Objects Manipulator
+## :jigsaw: Spatial object handler

 The main module is the python script `mesh_cut_out_simplification.py`, which will actually perform simplification, whether mesh- or cut-out based simplification in any given scenario.